Workshops - UK

 Seats :

-Strictly limited to artists to ensure individual attention
+Limited to 6 artists to ensure individual attention

 • Sheets of Conqueror plate-finish paper (12" x 16") as required